sharknoon/wero-tracker/README.md

 - Report missing banks [via an GitHub Issue](https://github.com/sharknoon/wero-tracker-data/issues/new?template=add-missing-bank.md)
 - Report missing, false or oudated informations [via an GitHub Issue](#)
-- Improve the dashboard website by [forking it](https://github.com/sharknoon/wero-tracker/fork)
+- Improve the website or change data directly by [forking it](https://github.com/sharknoon/wero-tracker/fork)

 Thank you very much in advance 😀